flrnbc/Simple-data-pipeline/README.md

 - splitting the data with respect to categories/bins (see below)
 - clean the data and add combined attributes.

+To ensure this functionality and for future changes, we have added tests (using `pytest`).

-We next explain these in more detail.
+We next explain our data pipeline in more detail.

 ## Loading data
 Via the function